A topic from the subject of Literature Review in Chemistry.

 Introduction

-Nanochemistry is the study of materials and structures at the nanoscale, which is typically defined as being between 1 and 100 nanometers in size.
-Nanomaterials are materials that have at least one dimension in the nanoscale range.
-They are of great interest because they exhibit unique physical, chemical, and biological properties that are not seen in bulk materials.
+Nanochemistry is the study of materials and structures at the nanoscale, typically defined as 1 to 100 nanometers.
+Nanomaterials, with at least one dimension in this range, are of significant interest due to their unique physical, chemical, and biological properties not observed in bulk materials.

 Basic Concepts